-Policy Title Relevant contents Central Coldificials Shire Council Controls Control Contr Council Plan 2021-2025 There are two key objectives (objectives 1 and 3) that are relevant to play: Our community's well-being Socially connected, creative, inclusive, healthy safe, all ages, friendly communities.
+Policy Title Relevant contents Central Coloffields Shire Council Contral Coloffields Contral Colo Council Plan 2021-2025 There are two key objectives (objectives 1 and 3) that are relevant to play: Our community's well-being Socially connected, creative, inclusive, healthy safe, all ages, friendly communities.
 Everyone is valued and belongs and has every chance to grow prosper and thrive.
 The culture of our first nations people is visible, and reconciliation is something we all participate in.
 Place and Spaces- sustainable living and green spaces.
 A commitment to climate action and less waste protection and preservation of heritage Engaging places in spaces for people to live, work, play and connect.
-Active Central Coldfields Becausion and Open Space Becausion and Open S Recreation and Open Space Strategy 2020-29 This Plan is the main driver of the Play space Strategy.
+Active Central Coldfields Becreation and Open Space Strategy 2010 to 2029 Names Control Report Should Strategy 2019 Will Report Recreation and Open Space Strategy 2020-29 This Plan is the main driver of the Play space Strategy.
 Goal: Active places and spaces.
 Key priorities: Well planned, fit for purpose facilities and spaces, Improve facilities at major multi use locations, Renew and replace multi-use and shared use facilities, Consolidate, re-purpose and rationalise low use facilities places and spaces.
 Every Child, Every Chance.
 Every Child Every Chance Strategic Outcomes Framework There are two top level indicators relevant to the provision and improvement of play spaces in Central Goldfields: Central Goldfields children thrive in their physical, emotional, social, cognitive and communication early developmental domains, Central Goldfields is a child and family friendly municipality.
-Municipal Health and Well- being Plan 2021-25 Priorities directly related to this strategy include:

-A community free from violence A socially and emotionally well community public health emergencies.

-A community with access to healthy food and drinks A community that prioritises active living, and
+Central Cold fluids Shire County Loss over New York County Loss over N Municipal Health and Well- being Plan 2021-25 Priorities directly related to this strategy include: Advocate for social change Build supporting environments Prioritise education and employment Foster social inclusion and diversity Connect services with people.
+These will have a positive impact on health.
+A community free from violence A socially and emotionally well community A community with access to healthy food and drinks A community that prioritises active living, and A community tackling climate change and responding to

-A community tackling climate change and responding to
+A community tackling climate change and responding to public health emergencies.